e-mail

 Drug contraindications: Hepatitis B vaccine

-Hepatitis B vaccine is a vaccine used to prevent infection with the hepatitis B virus, but vaccination should be avoided or delayed in certain circumstances.
-The following are some contraindications to hepatitis B vaccine:
+Hepatitis B vaccine is used to prevent hepatitis B virus infection, but vaccination should be avoided or delayed in certain circumstances.
+The following are some contraindications to the hepatitis B vaccine:

 1. People who are allergic to any component of the hepatitis B vaccine should avoid vaccination.

-2. People who have experienced severe allergic reactions (such as difficulty breathing, urticaria, dizziness, etc.) are not suitable for vaccination.
+2. People who have had severe allergic reactions (such as difficulty breathing, urticaria, dizziness, etc.) are not suitable for vaccination.

 3. Pregnant women should avoid vaccination during pregnancy unless their doctor deems it necessary.